What is a Gold IRA? Everything You Need to Know

 Gold IRA Accounts

-It's however important to say that Gold IRAs need to be managed by accredited custodians specialized in self-directed retirement accounts.
+It’s important to note that Gold IRAs must be managed by IRS-approved custodians who specialize in self-directed retirement accounts.

 Understanding How a Gold IRA Works